|<-- back to About The Centre|

 Groupwork is a core part of the Centre’s work.
 Although there is a high level of individual instruction, the nature of traditional music is such that most performance is done in ensemble, and this is true of the performances of the Centre’s students.

 Groupwork can take a number of different forms.
-At present the first term is spent working in duos and trios, and after the October break these are combined into bands, usually four, five or six piece.
+At present the first half of the academic year is spent working in duos and trios.
 After Christmas, students are split by year groups and each year group becomes a “company” charged with the creation of a full length concert.
-This gives students the chance to continue to develop their band skills, to work in duos and trios, and even to showcase their solo performing ability.
+This gives students the chance to continue to develop their band skills and even showcase their solo performing ability.
 Groupwork also includes singing and listening sessions, and there are opportunities for everybody to play together.

 Students are encouraged to select and arrange their own material for groupwork.
 Tutor input to groupwork is more in the form of guidance than instruction, although more formal sessions are held on sound reinforcement and stagecraft skills.